Leading-AI-IO/frontier-grade-open-weights/README_en.md

 Its central thesis is simple: **what moved was not model ownership, but the location of scarcity.** As intelligence becomes commoditized, proprietary business context, first-hand information, operational capability, and the judgment required to verify claims become more valuable.
 This open-source book asks what remains scarce—and who wins—in a world where the frontier has opened without becoming truly “open.”

+**Addendum (August 17, 2026): The premise of scale now requires qualification.**
+On August 14, 2026, Z.ai announced GLM-5.3.
+Official developer documentation positions the model's programming and agentic capabilities as "on par with Claude Fable 5."
+Its base model is identical to GLM-5.2, at roughly 744B parameters — **about one quarter of Kimi K3's 2.8 trillion.** The book's implicit premise, that frontier-grade performance requires frontier-grade mass, now requires qualification.
+Yet the weights remain unreleased and no license text exists, so whether the physical wall has lowered is something no one can yet measure.
+And where Kimi K3 released first and bound afterward by license text, GLM-5.3 partitions the release itself by time, before issuing any text — **the second form of Privileged Open.** The verification is recorded in Addendum 2 to Chapters 3 and 4.

 ---

 ## 📄 Document